iSebastin/NetworkManager/README.md

 # Project Title

-CombineNetworkmanager is an API Manager created using Combine Framework
+Networkmanager is an API Manager created using Callbacks